 The Company previously provided various loan guarantees for its joint ventures and associates.
-As these were fully repaid in July 2023, there are currently no loans at its joint ventures and associates that are guaranteed by the Company (2022 - \$19.9 million).
+As these were fully repaid in July 2023, there are currently no loans at its joint ventures and associates that are guaranteed by the Company (2023 - \$nil).